iappyx/Instrumenta/README.md

 - Copy rounded corners of shapes to selected shapes
 - Copy shapetype and all adjustments of shapes to selected shapes
 - Clone shapes to right / down
+- Copy/paste position and dimensions of shapes (across slides)
 - Replace fonts
 - Set proofing language for all slides
 - Format table